African Safaris with Eyes on Africa African Safaris with Eyes on Africa African Safaris with Eyes on Africa

 DAY 17

 In the morning we climb Table Mountain, offering panoramic views over Cape Town reaching out into the bay and Robben Island.
-Having explored the highlights of the Rainbow Nation we take a last look at Cape Town and catch up on last minute curio shopping in the afternoon, before your tour ends at 6:00pm.
+Having explored the highlights of the Rainbow Nation we take a last look at Cape Town and catch up on curio shopping in the afternoon, before your tour ends at 18:00 at the guest house

 Note: The accommodation specified in the itinerary is a guide only and is subject to availability.
 Alternatives will be nearby and of a similar standard.